The Emergency (India): Legacy

 A few days later censorship was imposed on newspapers.
 The Delhi edition of the Indian Express on 28 June, carried a blank editorial, while the Financial Express reproduced in large type Rabindranath Tagore's poem "Where the mind is without fear".

-However, the Emergency also received support from several sections.
+The Emergency also received support.
 It was endorsed by social reformer Vinoba Bhave (who called it Anushasan Parva, a time for discipline), industrialist J. R. D. Tata, writer Khushwant Singh, and Indira Gandhi's close friend and Odisha Chief Minister Nandini Satpathy.
-However, Tata and Satpathy later regretted that they spoke in favour of the Emergency.
+Tata told a reporter of the Times, "things had gone too far.
+You can't imagine what we've been through here—strikes, boycotts, demonstrations.
+Why, there were days I couldn't walk out of my house into the streets.
+The parliamentary system is not suited to our needs."

-In the book JP Movement and the Emergency, historian, Bipan Chandra wrote, "Sanjay Gandhi and his cronies like Bansi Lal, Minister of Defence at the time, were keen on postponing elections and prolonging the emergency by several years.
+In the book JP Movement and the Emergency, historian Bipan Chandra wrote, "Sanjay Gandhi and his cronies like Bansi Lal, Minister of Defence at the time, were keen on postponing elections and prolonging the emergency by several years.
 In October–November 1976, an effort was made to change the basic civil libertarian structure of the Indian Constitution through the 42nd amendment to it. ...
 The most important changes were designed to strengthen the executive at the cost of the judiciary, and thus disturb the carefully crafted system of Constitutional checks and balance between the three organs of the government."

+After Indira Gandhi's victory in the 1980 elections, political scientist Myron Weiner concluded that Indian politics "returned to normal".

+The Third Modi government declared 25 June as Samvidhān Hatyā Diwas (Murder of the Constitution Day).